box/boxcli/docs/metadata-query.md

     [--order-by <value>] [--limit <value>] [--marker <value>] [--extra-fields <value>]

 ARGUMENTS
   FROM              The template used in the query.
+Must be in the form scope.templateKey (for example
+                    enterprise_12345.contractTemplate)
-Must be in the form scope.templateKey ANCESTORFOLDERID  The folder_id to which to restrain the query
+  ANCESTORFOLDERID  The folder_id to which to restrain the query

 FLAGS